 Fax to (250) 405-3598

 We will review your application and, where possible, verify your income with the Canada Revenue Agency (CRA).
-If your application is approved, we will advise you of your new level of coverage—usually within one month of receipt of your application.
+If we approve your application, we will confirm your new level of coverage in about one month of receipt of your application.

 Note: If the income information you provide with your application cannot be verified when tax information for that year becomes available, PharmaCare will recover any overpayment of assistance.